zerospiel/docs/docs/admin-kof.md

 kubectl delete -f regional-cluster.yaml
 ```

-To remove KOF, use helm:
+To remove KOF from the management cluster, use helm:

 ```shell
 helm uninstall -n kof kof-mothership